jsrjaganatha/renci-website/src/content/news/features/2017/07/05_irods-consortium-welcomes-ocf-as-newest-member/index.md

     - open-source
     - cyberinfrastructure
 ---
-_UK-based technical support provider will now have a role in future iRODS development._

 CHAPEL HILL, NC – OCF, an organization that specializes in supporting the data challenges of private and public organizations in the UK, is the latest organization to join the iRODS Consortium, the membership-based foundation that leads development and support of the integrated Rule-Oriented Data System ([iRODS](https://irods.org/)).